thegauravthakur/blog/src/content/posts/embrace-the-effects-running-twice-in-react.md

 problem when we write effects in such a way that calling them twice with the same values breaks the application or causes a bug.
 With the help of Strict mode, the React team is trying to identify these issues early in development.

-In your mind you may think, "this is specific to stick mode, and if we opt out of stick mode then we don't need to worry about how effect reacts to multiple calls because empty dependencies will invoke effect only once".
+In your mind, you may think, "this is specific to stick mode, and if we opt out of stick mode, then we don't need to worry about how effect reacts to multiple calls because empty dependencies will invoke effect only once."
 In fact, this scenario is very likely to occur even if the strict mode is removed.

 Consider a scenario in which the user clicks on a link and then returns to the original screen immediately.
-In this case, the component will first mount, and then as the user navigates to another screen, it will unmount, and when the user returns to the original screen, it will mount again.
+In this case, the component will first mount, and then, as the user navigates to another screen, it will unmount, and when the user returns to the original screen, it will mount again.

 ```javascript